Overview of the Examples

 Uncoordinated Flight

-- Improper or inadequate control inputs leading to slips or skids can cause uncoordinated or cross-controlled stalls or spins; use smooth control inputs and monitor coordination.
+- Improper or inadequate control inputs can cause uncoordinated stalls or spins; use smooth control inputs and monitor coordination.

 Configuring the Airplane During Flight Training Maneuvers

-- Exceeding aircraft limitations during configuration changes or maneuvers increases stress or damage to the airframe, flaps, or landing gear; verify the proper configuration and make changes by following AFM/POH procedures.
+- Exceeding aircraft limitations during configuration changes or maneuvers can increase stress on or damage the airframe, flaps, or landing gear; verify the proper configuration and make changes in accordance with AFM/POH procedures.

 Altitude Selection for Flight Training Maneuvers

-- Selecting too low an altitude can result in insufficient recovery time from an inadvertent loss of control or other emergency; choose an altitude that provides ample recovery time and clearance from obstacles.
+- Selecting an altitude that is too low can result in insufficient recovery time from an inadvertent loss of control or other emergency; choose an altitude that provides ample recovery time and clearance from obstacles.

 Entry and Recovery Procedures for Flight Training Maneuvers